anshtiwatne/wordle-solver/README.md

 After the list of possible words is shortend a word is chosen through the choose_word function to be the new guess to then get hints for and shorten the possiblities further.

-With the solution as "ulcer":
+With the solution as "aroma":

-🟨🟨⬛⬛🟨 First guess is always salet [(statistically the best)](https://www.youtube.com/watch?v=fRed0Xmc2Wg)
+⬛🟨⬛⬛⬛ First guess is always salet [(statistically the best)](https://www.youtube.com/watch?v=fRed0Xmc2Wg)

-⬛🟨🟩⬛🟩 Second guess is decor sice there's no more of a or n but there's c, r and e somewhere else
+⬛⬛🟨⬛🟩 Second guess is decor sice there's no more of a or n but there's c, r and e somewhere else

-🟩🟩🟩🟩🟩 By the third guess the algorithm arrives at the solution using the same procedure as the second but with more data
+⬛🟩🟩⬛🟩 The guesses repeat the same process as the second until it reaches the solution

+🟩🟩🟩🟩🟩 The solution is found by the fourth guess

 For 100 random solutions the algorithm averaged (yet to calculate) tries to get to the solution.